isomerpages/pa-cdcvouchers-v2/_donate-cdc-vouchers/FAQs on Donation.md

     <div>
 			<p>Residents can pledge to donate the balance of their CDC Vouchers 2023 in three steps: </p>
 			<p>
-1) Visit the CDC Vouchers Scheme website at [vouchers.cdc.gov.sg](vouchers.cdc.gov.sg) and click on ‘Donate CDC Vouchers 2023’ <br>
+1) Visit the CDC Vouchers Scheme website at https://vouchers.cdc.gov.sg and click on ‘Donate CDC Vouchers 2023’ <br>
 2) View list of Charities - select your preferred Charity from a list charities from different sectors and be directed to a FormSG to pledge the declaration of donation<br>
 3) Pledge your donation – Login via Singpass to pledge the entire balance of the household’s CDC Vouchers (2021 and 2022) as of 31 December 2022 to the selected charity</p>
 <p>